- Who: Nicki Traikos

 Why did you decide to use your chosen platform over others?

-For me, going with Thinkific meant my courses would be a bit more secure than if I self hosted on my own site.
+For me, going with Thinkific meant my courses would be a bit more secure than if I self-hosted by running a WordPress LMS plugin on my own site.
 I also like that you get your revenue instantly rather than waiting until the end of the month to be paid like Teachable.
 They also have good free options for those just starting out and want to test a course before they launch.

 What other tools do you use to run your online course business?